Join the EulerFold community

 Perceiver Resampler

 The reasoning behind Flamingo was the need to handle visual data of varying resolutions and lengths, such as videos or multiple images in a dialogue.
 They introduced the 'Perceiver Resampler,' which maps a variable number of visual features to a fixed set of visual tokens.
 This revealed that the bottleneck in multimodal AI is often the interface between different data types.
-By creating a uniform representation for vision, Flamingo can process complex, interleaved sequences as easily as text.
+By creating a uniform representation for vision, Flamingo can process complex, interleaved sequences as easily as text, effectively standardizing the visual signal for the language model.

 Few-Shot Visual Reasoning

 The success of Flamingo proved that 'in-context learning' is not limited to text.
 By providing a few (image, text) pairs in the prompt, the model can solve novel visual tasks without any weight updates.
 This suggests that the future of vision is not just about recognition, but about reasoning within a semantic context.
-It raises the question of how we can continue to scale these multimodal Generalists to handle the full complexity of human experience.
+It raises the question of how we can continue to scale these multimodal Generalists to handle the full complexity of human experience, moving toward a future where AI can interact with the physical world with the same fluidity as it does with digital text.

 Dive Deeper